csbg/BioinformaticsPracticals1/Script_UNIX.md

 Create the following files in the folder "day4":

-- Extract all entries with sequences matching the pattern "ATTAGC" in the file patternMatch_ATTAGC.txt
+- Extract all entries with sequences matching the guide "ATTAGC" in the file guideMatch_ATTAGC.txt
 - Write the count of entries with sequences starting with "TGC" into the file count_TGC.txt
 - Write the count of entries of gene "MMP2" into the file count_MMP2_.txt.
 Note: Do not count genes MMP20, MMP21,...
 - Write the count of unique genes whose symbol starts with "RPL" into the file count_RPL.txt